scott-paige/hello_world/README.md

 ```

 Great!
 Now we are logged into concourse, and now we need to build our pipeline.
 I created
-my pipeline to be triggered by my repo, and then build my app and finally cf push.
+my pipeline to be triggered by my repo, and then the pipeline builds my app and finally it finishes with a cf push.

 So now we need to build our pipeline.yml.